Using Markdown in Airtable

 4 The Airtable API creates extra escape characters to workaround formatting issues when pulling data out.
 If this API output is then re-inserted into Airtable it will not effectively escape the Markdown formatting.

-In long text fields, with rich text enabled, Markdown must be typed into the Airtable UI for it to appear.
-Any copy/pasted text will not be recognized as Markdown syntax.
+In long text fields with rich text enabled Markdown must be typed into the Airtable for it to appear.
+Any copied/pasted text will not be recognized as Markdown syntax.

 Syntax options